unsol/design/spec.md

 Return the address of the currently executing account.

-1. Load and return the value `eei.call.id`.
+1. Load and return the value `eei.callState.id`.

 ```k
     syntax EEIMethod ::= "EEI.getAddress"